Carlosdos818/Memory-Game/README.md

 **Overview**
-* Concentration(Memory Game) is a round game in which all of the cards are laid face down on a surface and two cards are flipped face up over each turn.
+* Concentration (Memory Game) is a game in which all of the cards are laid face down on a surface and two cards are flipped face up and over during each player(s) turn.
 The object of the game is to turn over pairs of matching cards.

-Concentration can be played with any number of players or as a solitaire or patience game.
+Concentration can be played with any number of players or as a solitaire game.
 It is a particularly good game for young children, though adults may find it challenging and stimulating as well.
-The scheme is often used in quiz shows (in fact, several game shows have used its name in their titles) and can be employed as an educational game.
+The scheme is often used in quiz shows (in fact, several game shows have used its name in their titles) and can be used as an educational game.